supabase-community/supabase-kt/plugins/ImageLoaderIntegration/README.md

 # Supabase-kt Compose-ImageLoader Integration

 > [!WARNING]
-> Deprecated.
-Use Coil 3 or create your own integration.
+> Deprecated and will not be updated anymore.
+Use Coil 3, Sketch or create your own integration.
 Last supported Image Loader version: 1.9.0

 Extends supabase-kt with a [Compose-ImageLoader](https://github.com/qdsfdhvh/compose-imageloader) integration for image loading.